A Combinatorial Approach to the Number of Solutions of Systems of Homogeneous Polynomial Equations over Finite Fields: Number of Solutions of Equations over Finite Fields

 Moreover, $e^{\Aff}_r(d,m) = \overline{e}^{\Aff}_r(d,m) $ if $d< q$, whereas $e^{\Aff}_r(d,m) = q^m$ if $r\le \rho_d$.

-The result of Heijnen and Pellikaan \cite{HP} that was alluded to in the introduction solves the problem of determining $\overline{e}^{\Aff}_r(d,m) $ (and hence $e^{\Aff}_r(d,m)$), in general.
-We state it below using the notation $H_r (d, m)$, which was defined in the introduction.
+The result of Heijnen and Pellikaan \cite{HP} that was alluded to in the introduction solves the problem of determining $\overline{e}^{\Aff}_r(d,m) $.
+A special case of this (when $d<q$) was stated earlier (Theorem~\ref{Hr1}).
+Here is the general version.

 \begin{theorem}[Heijnen-Pellikaan] Let $d$ be a nonnegative integer.
 Then

 \end{theorem}